Determinate Nix

 --jwt-env-var FLAKEHUB_GITLAB_CI_TOKEN

-The --jwt-env-var option enables you to specify the environment variable name that you’ve chosed for your GitLab-supplied JSON Web Token.
-The example above would work for an authentication configuration like this:
+option enables you to specify the environment variable name that you’ve chosen for your GitLab-supplied JSON Web Token (make sure not to prefix the name with a $

 job_logging_in_to_flakehub: